momochi000/typewar/README.md

 #### Make enemy npc play animation upon their attack
 Player animation behavior doesn't change
 #### Tweak the difficulty to be pretty hard (before demo to albert)
+#### Add a physics border on the ground so text fragments can bounce
 #### REFACTOR: ensure all events triggered are CapitalCased
 #### BUG: slime sprite is off
 #### BUG: Edge case: multiple fragments with same starting text typod